 You’ve got an enviable line up of machines at the Mad Lab - MADBUL (RX7), BADBUL (RX8), RADBUL (MX5), MADCAB (Luce) and NIMBUL (Huracan).
 What’s your favourite machine in the fleet and why?

-Yeah, well you listed a few of them but the favourite is MADBUL, this was my very first drift car.
-We’ve travelled around the world multiple times together, won some of the biggest championships and represented drifting to the elite tares of motorsport at the F1 Demo's and the Goodwood Festival of Speed.
+Yeah, well you listed a few of them but my favourite is MADBUL, this was my very first drift car.
+We’ve travelled around the world multiple times together, won some of the biggest championships and represented drifting to the elite stages of motorsport at the F1 Demo's and the Goodwood Festival of Speed.
 We’ve created some of the most viewed drifting YouTube clips, wrecked into walls, and spent late nights at the shop.
 No offer would allow this car to leave my stables.

 How would you describe your driving style, on and off the track?

 Violent on track, terrible off track.
-I mean I can park damn good in a Drift Shifters competition sliding into a tight finishing box on the handbrake with only seconds to spare, but when parking at the local mall, I'll always be crooked or off to one side so half the family can't get out the car.
+I mean I can park damn well in a Drift Shifters competition sliding into a tight finishing box on the handbrake with only seconds to spare, but when parking at the local mall, I'll always be crooked or off to one side so half the family can't get out the car.

 You’re clearly a source of absolute inspiration for your kids.
 Are there any pearls of wisdom you’ve passed on to Lincoln, when it comes to racing, that you think has contributed to his competitive edge and success to date?

-He has my no fear driving style, but from his Mum, he is very calculated and always works out an amazing strategy in his own head for his racing.
+He has a no fear driving style, but from his Mum, he is very calculated and always works out an amazing strategy in his own head for his racing.
 He needs to watch out as his little sister Jett is more competitive than both of us!

 Lookout!
 Which brings us to you, Linc.